EDCD/EDMarketConnector/PRIVACY.md

 We temporarily record your Operating System and IP Address in our website logs for the purpose of detecting malicious usage.
 The information is discarded within one month.

-At your choice this app transmits some of your game state to third-party services as follows:
+At your choice this app transmits some of your Commander details to third-party services as follows:

 ### EDDN